-Bekaert, Hoerova, and Lo Duca (2013) argue that the variance risk premium houses much information about risk aversion.
-Is this true in our model?
-To answer this question, we compute the model-implied variance risk premium as the difference between the risk neutral variance and the physical variance.
-A projection on the 4 state variables reveals that 96.8% of the variance of the variance risk premium is accounted for by risk aversion.
-Conversely, regressing risk aversion on the variance premium, the coefficient is 170.50 with a t-stat of 49.08, and the R^2 is 87.5%.
+premium, the coefficient is 170.50 with a t-statistic of 49.08, and the R^2 is 87.5%.
 Through the lens of our model, the variance premium is clearly a good proxy for risk aversion.
 However, they are not identical.
-As Cheng (2019) discusses in detail, the estimates of the variance risk premium occasionally go negative while our risk aversion process, by construction, never does.
-Moreover, the residual from a regression of risk aversion on the variance risk premium shows meaningful time variation which is highly correlated with the credit spread and earnings yield.
-This residual is also statistically significantly countercyclical.
+As Cheng (2019) discusses in detail, the estimates of the variance risk premium occasionally go negative, whereas our risk aversion process, by construction, never does.
+Moreover, the residual from a regression of risk aversion on the variance risk premium shows meaningful time variation that is highly correlated with the credit spread and earnings yield.
+This residual is also statistically significantly counter-cyclical.
 These properties of our risk aversion processes are robust across specification variation as shown in Online Appendix G.

 We next verify that the model-implied risk premiums indeed predict realized excess returns.
 We test this in Table 7.
 We regress realized cumulative excess returns in the equity and corporate bond markets at various horizons on the corresponding model-implied risk premium estimates.
-The R^2 's increase with horizon, topping out at 14.63% at the 12-month horizon for corporate bonds, but do not exceed 0.43% for equity returns.
+The R^{2} 's increase with horizon, topping out at 14.63% at the 12-month horizon for corporate bonds, but do not exceed 0.43% for equity returns.
 All coefficients are statistically significant at the 10% level.
-The one month risk premiums are also more than 47.6% correlated with the NBER recession indicator, and thus countercyclical.
+The one-month risk premiums are also more than 47.6% correlated with the NBER recession indicator and thus counter-cyclical.

 Given the vast literature on return predictability, it is informative to contrast the predictive power of our model implied premiums with the predictive power of the usual predictors used in the literature.
-We do this exercise out of sample as the literature has shown huge biases due to in sample over-fitting (Welch and Goyal (2008)) and parameter instability (Koijen and Van Nieuwerburgh (2011)).
-We consider five empirical models, depending on the predictors used: 1) earnings yield, 2) earnings yield, term spread and credit spread, 3) and 4) analogous with the dividend yield replacing the earnings yield, 5) physical uncertainty and variance risk premium estimate.
-For equity (corporate bond) returns, we use the physical uncertainty derived from
+We do this exercise out-of-sample as the literature has shown huge biases because of in-sample overfitting (Welch and Goyal 2008) and parameter instability (Koijen and Van Nieuwerburgh 2011).
+We consider five empirical models, depending on the predictors used: (1) earnings yield, (2) earnings yield, term spread, and credit spread, (3) and (4) analogous to (1) and (2), respectively, with the dividend yield replacing the earnings yield, and (5) physical uncertainty and variance risk premium estimate.
+For equity (corporate bond) returns, we use the physical uncertainty derived from equity (corporate bond) returns as before.
+We then generate out-of-sample predictions for the risk premiums by starting the sample after five years of data and then running rolling samples to generate predictions

-Table 7: Predicting Excess Returns Using Model-Implied Risk Premiums
+Table 7.
+Predicting Excess Returns Using Model-Implied Risk Premiums